Keynote address at The 15th Anniversary Celebration of the Taiwan Foundation for Democracy

 Why, therefore, should we assume that the so-called “China model” will not also end up, as Reagan said, on the ash-heap of history?
 Having Taiwan as an alternative “China model” will only sharpen the CCP’s crisis of political legitimacy.

 Taiwan is also an inspiration to people in other Asian countries – and non-Asian countries as well – who are fighting for democracy.
-One of our participants today is a Vietnamese activist name Trinh Huu Long, who runs a democracy organization that NED supports called Legal Initiatives for Vietnam, and who is now studying at the National Chengchi University here in Taiwan.
+One of our participants today is a Vietnamese activist name Trinh Huu Long, who runs a democracy organization called Legal Initiatives for Vietnam, and who is now studying at the National Chengchi University here in Taiwan.
 As we were hiking yesterday in Sanli Park – at least, when we paused for rest during our steep climb – he explained to me three compelling reasons why Taiwan’s successful model of democracy can aid Vietnamese democracy activists.